BogdyCQ/weather-app/README.md

-1. Create secret (& ResourceGroup)
+1. Create keyvault (& ResourceGroup) -> give yourself access to it -> create secret

 2. Add it to app (Program.cs)